 - NCLEX Pass Rates for Monterey Peninsula College School of Nursing

 The Maurine Church Coburn School of Nursing at Monterey Peninsula College (MCCSN) offers the associate of science degree leading to RN licensure.
-The program is offered in partnership with the Community Hospital Foundation.
+The program is offered in partnership with Montage Health.

-The School of Nursing is approved by the California Board of Registered Nursing (BRN), and is fully accredited by the Accreditation Commission for Education in Nursing (formerly the National League of Nursing Accrediting Commission, NLNAC) through 2019.
+The School of Nursing is approved by the California Board of Registered Nursing (BRN), most recent re-approval visit March 2017.
+The associate degree program is also accredited by the Accreditation Commission for Education in Nursing (ACEN) through Fall 2019.

 Comments about the program may be directed to these agencies at the following addresses: